 How does Football Index work?

-Football Index works by allowing traders to buy shares in footballers playing in different leagues across Europe.
+Football Index works by allowing traders to buy and sell shares in footballers playing in different leagues across Europe.

 When you buy shares in a player, you’ll also receive dividends.